 When the sky went from black to bright, her smiled disappeared.
 She looked back and forth between the man’s eyes and the arms and legs she’d mistaken for Styrofoam tubes.
 He was holding a woman, and Katherine wanted to laugh hysterically, she’d been so stupid.
 It was a mannequin!
 Of course.
 Her eyes traveled from the legs sticking out from the blanket up to the arms, so fake looking now that she knew her mistake.
 She looked for the faceless head, but it was hidden.
 Carefully, the man set the mannequin down on the cement.
 The blanket fell open and finally Katherine could see everything.
 Including the head, drained of color and covered in blood.
 A voice in her head shouted run!

 Hi I’m MaryAnn Kempher, thanks for visiting my site.
 I hope you will visit the blog and leave some comments.
 I enjoy getting to know others who love a good story as much as I do.

-As an author I love to write books that feature romance, suspense or both.
-When it comes to romance, I want to write books that make women smile and laugh.
+As an author I love to write books that feature romance, mystery or both.
+When it comes to romance, I want to make my reader smile and laugh.
 I want my female readers to fall in love with my hero as quickly and as deeply as my heroine does.
-I want them to believe there is such a man out there waiting for them.
-When it comes to the suspense aspect of my books, I want to surprise the reader.
+When it comes to the mystery aspect of my books, I want to surprise the reader.
 I don’t want them to feel tricked or mislead.
 I want them to say, “Wow, I never saw that coming.”

 Another excerpt from Mocha, Moonlight and Murder is available on the Books page.